 After installation, you will have two commands: shuttle and cargo shuttle.

-• shuttle is used for interacting with the NEW shuttle.dev platform.
+• shuttle is used for interacting with the shuttle.dev platform.

 • cargo shuttle is used for interacting with the shuttle.rs platform.